 Lactation: 320 mg daily

 Males: 420 mg daily

-Dietary supplement (dosage in terms of magnesium-L-aspartate hydrochloride salt): Adults: Oral: One packet or 2 tablets (1230 mg) up to 3 times daily
+Dietary supplement (dosage in terms of magnesium-L-aspartate hydrochloride salt): Oral: Two tablets daily or 1 packet up to 3 times daily

 Refer to adult dosing.

 Dietary Reference Intake for Magnesium: Dosage is in terms of elemental magnesium (IOM 1997): Oral: